aanderse/LdapRecord.com/source/docs/laravel/auth/configuration.md

 ### Database Password Sync {#database-password-sync}

 The `database => sync_passwords` option enables password synchronization.
-Password synchronization captures and hashes the users password upon login if they pass LDAP authentication.
+Password synchronization captures and hashes the users password **upon login** if they pass LDAP authentication.
 This helps in situations where you may want to provide a "back up" option in case your LDAP server is unreachable, as well as a way of determining if a users password is valid without having to call to your LDAP server and validate it for you.

-> If you do not define the `sync_passwords` key or have it set false, a user is always applied a
+> If you do not define the `sync_passwords` key or have it set `false`, a user is always applied a
 > random 16 character hashed password.
 This hashed password is only set once upon initial
 > import or login so no needless updates are performed on user records.